-The major requirements of earthing of a substation are to ensure the safety of the people working in the environment, protection of the equipment in the substation and operational security of the substation.
+The major requirements of earthing for a substation are to ensure the safety of the people working in the environment, protection of the equipment in the substation and operational security of the substation.
 Different requirements that are to be considered for a safe earthing system is:

-- Avoiding fatal electric shocks to employees working in the area of earthed facilities during a fault in the power system
+– Avoiding fatal electric shocks to employees working in the area of earthed facilities during a fault in the power system.

 – The currents occurring during normal and fault conditions must be taking a low impedance path.

-- Ground faults must be cleared by improving the operation of the protective relay scheme
+– Ground faults must be cleared by improving the operation of the protective relay scheme.

-- BS7354 -1990 Code of practice for Design of High Voltage Open Terminal Stations
+– BS7354 -1990 Code of practice for Design of High Voltage Open Terminal Stations.

-- EATS 41-24- Guidelines for the design, installation, testing, and maintenance of main earthing stations in substations
+– EATS 41-24- Guidelines for the design, installation, testing, and maintenance of main earthing stations in substations.

-- IEEE Standard 80-2000- Guidelines for AC substation grounding
+– IEEE Standard 80-2000- Guidelines for AC substation grounding.

 In a substation, all the exposed metal parts, metallic structures, generators, transformers, switchboards, circuit breakers, switches, instrument transformers, lightning arresters, surge arresters, conductors, and reactors are to be grounded using any of the above earthing guidelines so that there would be a proper grounding and there would not be any shock even when there is a fault.
-For example, a typical substation earthing grid for a 66KV substation is shown in Fig. 1
+For example, a typical substation earthing grid for a 66KV substation is shown below.

 (image source: NTPC)

-Parameters to be considered for the Designing and Construction of a Grounding Network:
+Parameters to be considered for the Designing and Construction of a Grounding Network

-- Magnitude and duration of the ground fault current must be computed to select the size of the conductors, straps and connectors used for the protective relay.
+a) The magnitude and duration of the ground fault current must be computed to select the size of the conductors, straps and connectors used for the protective relay.

-- Random loops and circuits in the network should be avoided.
+b) Random loops and circuits in the network should be avoided.

-- Ground circuit reactance must be reduced by minimizing the separation between the grounding conductors and their respective phase conductors.
+c) Ground circuit reactance must be reduced by minimizing the separation between the grounding conductors and their respective phase conductors.

-- The return paths of the ground fault current are to be analyzed.
+d) The return paths of the ground fault current are to be analyzed.

-- Grounding network should be extended to all the island network present within the substation.
+e) The grounding network should be extended to all the island network present within the substation.